lixi1983/protoc-gen-gdscript-simple/README.md

 A Protocol Buffers compiler plugin that generates GDScript code for the Godot Engine.

+> **Note**: This project was entirely generated using [Windsurf](https://codeium.com/windsurf), an AI-powered IDE that enables rapid development through natural language interaction.
+All code, including the protoc plugin, test suites, and documentation, was created through natural language conversation with Windsurf.

 ## Features

 - Supports both Proto2 and Proto3 syntax